 In Maine, the year revolves around wild Maine blueberry season.
 The season for fresh berries is a mere 5-6 weeks long.
 Sad, but true.
 But fret not, blueberries can be frozen and used in muffins throughout the year.
 No need for muffin liners with this recipe.
 Grease the tin, place in preheated oven, and when smoking hot, fill with batter.
 Serve them hot, hot, hot with melted butter.
 And if you must, add a bit of extra with blueberry preserves.
 From Maine of course.

-16 oz/455g whole wheat ?our or a blend of whole wheat/white ?our
+16 oz/455g whole wheat flour or a blend of whole wheat/white flour

 1 TBSP baking powder*